 The times they are a changin’.
 Our need to build wealth is not — but the way we do it is.
-Here’s some ideas on how (and why) to begin investing in 2020.
+Here’s some ideas on how (and why) to begin investing now.

 Maybe you’re 19 years old and have yet to pop your investing cherry.

 Maybe you’re 29 years old and the penny has finally dropped that grinding out a 9-5 job for the next 30 years will bring you more misery than financial security.

 Maybe you’re 39 years old and you need to recover having just lost a substantial chunk of capital in the markets.